PaddlePaddle/docs/docs/design/concepts/tensor_array.md

         - a new `TensorArray`, whose values are LodTensors and represents batches of data.
-        - an int32 Tensor, which stores the map from the new batch's indices to original LoDTensor
+        - an int32 Tensor, which stores the map from the new batch's indices to original DenseTensor
     '''
     pass

 def pack(level, indices_map):
     '''
-    Recover the original LoD-arranged LoDTensor with the values in a `TensorArray` and `level` and `indices_map`.
+    Recover the original LoD-arranged DenseTensor with the values in a `TensorArray` and `level` and `indices_map`.
     '''
     pass